 1. Identify the left and right brackets and graphics cards as illustrated below.
 2. Insert the graphics cards into the brackets, aligning the mounting holes in the cards with those in the brackets.
-Kepler cards require a different bracket than Fermi cards (MCP-120-00067-0N).
-The system comes with Fermi brackets already installed by default.
-If replacing Fermi GPUs with Kepler GPUs, remove the Fermi brackets from the chassis and replace with the Kepler brackets.
 3. Secure each card to the bracket using the screws that are included for this purpose.
-Keplers: remove the bracket on the end of the GPU, add a washer (included in kit) between the plate and the pcb for each screw, then attach the GPU to the system Kepler bracket (MCP-120-00067-0N), which now takes the place of the Fermi bracket.
-4. Carefully position each bracket in the chassis as illustrated below, aligning the four mounting holes in the top and side of each bracket with the corresponding mounting holes in the chassis.
+4. Carefully position each bracket in the chassis as illustrated, aligning the four mounting holes in the top and side of each bracket with the corresponding mounting holes in the chassis.
 Pay attention to the airflow arrows to install each card into the correct side of the chassis 5.
 Secure the bracket to the chassis by using the screws provided.
-6. After a GPU card is installed, you must connect it to one of the following power headers on the serverboard: JPW3, JPW4, JPW6, JPW7, JPW8 or JPW11.
+6. After a GPU card is installed, you must connect it to one of the following power headers on the serverboard: JPW3, JPW4, JPW5, JPW6, JPW7 or JPW8.